huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 !pip install safetensors
 ```

-Safetensor stores weights in a safetensors file.
+Safetensors stores weights in a safetensors file.
 Diffusers loads safetensors files by default if they're available and the Safetensors library is installed.
 There are two ways safetensors files can be organized:

-1. all the model weights may be saved in a single file (check out the [WarriorMama777/OrangeMixs](https://hf.co/WarriorMama777/OrangeMixs/tree/main/Models/AbyssOrangeMix) repository as an example)
+1. Diffusers-multifolder layout: there may be several separate safetensors files, one for each pipeline component (text encoder, UNet, VAE), organized in subfolders (check out the [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5/tree/main) repository as an example)
-2. there may be several separate safetensors files, one for each pipeline component (text encoder, UNet, VAE), organized in subfolders (check out the [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5/tree/main) repository as an example)
+2. single-file layout: all the model weights may be saved in a single file (check out the [WarriorMama777/OrangeMixs](https://hf.co/WarriorMama777/OrangeMixs/tree/main/Models/AbyssOrangeMix) repository as an example)

 <hfoptions id="safetensors">
 <hfoption id="multifolder">